Abnormal Corn Ear and Kernel Development

 To view images and descriptions, please click on the name of malformation.

-Ear length is usually normal; however, a portion of the ear base may have 50% more rows than the remainder of the ear (Figure 1).1 Kernel row number is determined during the V7 to V10 leaf collar stages with a doubling of the row number occurring about V9.1 Severe stress during this growth period, particularly a late post-emergence application of an ALS (acetolactate synthase) herbicide can cause the kernel row number to be reduced from the point in time of the application.
-Sulfonylurea herbicide and organophoshate soil insecticide interactions may also be a cause.1
+Pinched corn ears are characterized by a normal length and a portion of the ear base that may have up to 50% more rows than the remainder of the ear (Figure 1).1 Kernel row number is determined during the V7 to V10 leaf collar stages, with a doubling of the row number occurring around V9.1 Severe stress during this growth period—particularly a late post-emergence application of an ALS (acetolactate synthase) herbicide—can cause the kernel row number to be reduced from the point in time of the application.
+Sulfonylurea herbicide and organophosphate soil insecticide interactions may also cause pinched ears.1

 Figure 1.
 Ears showing reduced kernel row number.
 Kernel row number at the base of each ear developed normally until an ALS herbicide was applied.
 The two ears on the right were affected more than the left two ears.
 This could be a result of the amount of herbicide absorbed by the plant.